randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 Despite the ubiquity of English, it's not as widely _preferred_.
 [A Gallop study for the European Commission](http://ec.europa.eu/commfrontoffice/publicopinion/flash/fl_313_en.pdf "User Language Preferences Online") found that **a majority of European internet users consume content in multiple languages**.
 More than a third create content in multiple languages.
 Among its findings is that, unsurprisingly, users prefer their native languages.
 Only about a half accept English if their preferred language is unavailable.

+### i18n

+Let's take a moment to cover some basic terminology.
+[Internationalization](https://en.wikipedia.org/wiki/Internationalization_and_localization) is the process of adding support to a product for multiple locales (languages and regions), such that it can be translated without additional engineering effort.

+### L10n

+The choice to **localize** is ultimately a business decision.
+The choice to **internationalize** is an engineering decision, which may be justified even if only one locale is supported.

 ## Culture

 Language is just one component of internationalization.
 Cultural expectations play a roll:  concerns like date & time formatting, numbers, and systems of measure vary by region or individual preference.
 I18n addresses these challenges too.
 Thus, products with only one target language still benefit... -elaborate on this-.